hackhubs/hackhubs/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently an Artificial Intelligence intern with [Vneuron](https://www.vneuron.com/) working on NLP/NLU projects;
+- 👨🏽‍💻 I’m currently an focusing on Competative Coding and contribution to open source projects;
 - 🌱 I’m currently learning Deep Reinforcement Learning and androd app development;
 - 🤔 My interests are with Natural Language Processing/Understanding, Computer vision, Reinforcement Learning, etc..;
 - 💼 I’m pursuing a Bachelor's degree in Electronic And Computer Engineering;